Unified Workspace

 Files

-Execute Python and JavaScript with standard file I/O. Use native language APIs (open, pathlib, fs) to read and write files directly.
+Execute Python and JavaScript with standard file I/O. Use native language APIs to read input and write output.

 Multi-Tool Workflows